getsentry/sentry-global-search/README.md

 ### Usage

-Initilize the search client with one or more site slugs.
+Initialize the search client with one or more site slugs.
 The order of the slugs determines the order of results.

 ```javascript
 import SentryGlobalSearch from '@sentry-internal/global-search';